Zoot Solana ACR Review Facts

 , the insole can be replaced with.

 These shoes are more versatile than the Zoot Solana.
 The outsole pattern in the Solana ACR provides better traction on wet surfaces.
 These shoes are waterproof and work best in cold weather and wet conditions.
-As the previous version, these shoes are made to run marathons and triathlons
+As the previous version, these shoes are made to run triathlons

-over asphalt is their natural terrain.
+and marathons, so long-distance runs over asphalt is their natural terrain.

 The outsole of the shoe is made with blown carbon rubber, a compound that provides great traction and grip while being lightweight and very flexible.
 The lug pattern provides even more responsiveness and control than the previous Solana.
 It is made for running under all kinds of weather conditions.
-However, they perform their best on flat and even surfaces like roads, tracks and light gravel paths.
+However, they perform their best on flat and even surfaces like roads, tracks, and light gravel paths.

-For some reason, reviewers are divided when it comes to the flexibility of these shoe.
-Some say that they need a break in period, while other state they are ready to go as soon as you open the box.
+For some reason, reviewers are divided when it comes to the flexibility of these shoes.
+Some say that they need a break in period, while others state they are ready to go as soon as you open the box.
 The blown carbon rubber, the ZVA midsole and the BareFit upper were designed to provide maximum flexibility.
 The more you wear them, the more flexible they will feel.

 Lightweight, flexible but yet very stable